 Old Shelter Pavilion and Stage

 Located on top of a grassy hill with a beautiful view, the Old Shelter is near a combined soccer and softball field and, in the winter months, right next to the Sledding Hill.
 This shelter includes picnic tables, a water fountain and a grill.
 There is also a composting toilet nearby.
 The Old Shelter and Stage are rented as a unit as they are directly adjacent to one another.
 They cannot be reserved separately.
 This shelter is accessed via a grassy hill or a set of stairs.
 Note that the access road to the Old Shelter is closed in the Winter so those using/reserving the shelter must walk in from the bottom of the sledding hill.
 If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.

 New Shelter Pavilion

-Nestled in the heart of Hubbard Park, the New Shelter is handicapped accessible and a bit more shaded than the Old Shelter.
+Nestled in the heart of Hubbard Park, the New Shelter is universally accessible and a bit more shaded than the Old Shelter.
 A composting toilet stands right across the road, and the lawn is large enough for some games or for children to run around.
 There are also several picnic tables, a grill and a water fountain.
 If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.

 In a hidden glen in the middle of the forest are the Seven Fireplaces of Hubbard Park.
 This spot features at least one picnic table, a grill, and a scenic composting toilet.
 Visitors are also allowed to build campfires in the fireplaces that run along either edge of the clearing.
 Seven Fireplaces is a central point that connects to trails leading to the North Branch Nature Center, the Hubbard Park Fitness Trail, and the deer park.